3 Reasons to Use Sponsored Content to Boost Your Employer Brand

-The best way to get their attention is through LinkedIn Sponsored Updates.
-Sponsored Updates allow you to reach the entire LinkedIn work of over 364 million members.
+The best way to get their attention is through LinkedIn Sponsored Content.
+Sponsored Content allows you to reach the entire LinkedIn network of over 364 million members.

-An example is Lyft, which used Sponsored Updates to recruit software engineers:
+An example is Lyft, which used Sponsored Content to recruit software engineers:

 2. Reach the exact people you want to reach

-For example, if you want your sponsored update to only be seen by software engineers in Boston, only software engineers in Boston will see your update.
+For example, if you want your sponsored content to only be seen by software engineers in Boston, only software engineers in Boston will see it.
 This ensures your money is spent wisely.

-A perfect case study of this is Intel:
+A perfect case study of this was done by Intel:

 3. Use analytics to find out what works (and what doesn’t)

-The third benefit of Sponsored Updates is they are data-rich.
-Each one comes with its own dashboard that shows you the post’s impressions (how many people saw the update), clicks, interactions, the amount of followers acquired from the update and the engagement percentage:
+The third benefit of Sponsored Content is that it's data-rich.
+Each piece of content comes with its own dashboard that shows you the post’s impressions (how many people saw it), clicks, interactions, the amount of followers acquired because of it, and the engagement percentage:

 Obviously, these analytics help you control cost and show the overall effectiveness of a post.
-But they also let you easily perform A/B testing and give you an understanding of what resonates with your audience - and what doesn’t.
+They also let you easily perform A/B testing and give you an understanding of what resonates with your audience, plus what doesn’t.

-As our own survey found, industry leaders are increasingly-finding LinkedIn to be one of the most effective tools to building their employer brand.
+As our own survey found, industry leaders are increasingly finding LinkedIn to be one of the most effective tools for building their employer brand.
 That’s caused many to put real effort in perfecting their LinkedIn presence.

-LinkedIn Sponsored Updates serve as gasoline to these efforts: it showcases your content to people who otherwise wouldn’t see it in a data-rich and targeted way.
-The end goal is more of the right people talking about the brand you’ve worked so hard to build.
+LinkedIn Sponsored Content serves as gasoline to these efforts: it showcases your content to people who otherwise wouldn’t see it in a data-rich and targeted way.
+The end result is more of the right people talking about the brand you’ve worked so hard to build.